Utkarshs294/Hotel-Booking-Cancellation-By-Excel/README.md

 Tools used :- Microsoft Excel

+Steps :-

+- Data Cleaning:- Ensured the data was free of errors, inconsistencies, and duplicate.
+- Data Processing: - Prepared the data for analysis by organizing and formatting it appropriately.
+- Data Analysis: - Use various analytical techniques to drive insights and draw meaningful conclusions.
+- Data Visualization: - Present the findings through charts and graphs.

 Insights :-

 - For the resort hotel ,a total of 27.76% Booking were cancelled and for city hotel and total of 41.73% booking were cancelled.